faan11/koch/README.md

 # What is Koch

-Koch is a minimal sh script that works around oc, that is:
+Koch is a minimal sh script that works around **oc** tool, that is:

 - **Fast:** one login and you are ready to go,
 - **Simple:** based on lightweight commands such as curl and yq,